pmem/pmdk/doc/libpmem2/libpmem2.7.md

 **PMEM2_GRANULARITY_CACHE_LINE**.
 Depending on the architecture, there are different types of machine instructions for flushing *cache lines* (e.g. *CLWB*, *CLFLUSHOPT*, *CLFLUSH* for Intel x86_64 architecture).
-Besides, each of these instructions must be followed by a serializing operationm (e.g. *SFENCE*) to ensure the latest cache flushing was completed and the order of stores was preserved.
+Besides, each of these instructions must be followed by a serializing operation (e.g. *SFENCE*) to ensure the latest cache flushing was completed and the order of stores was preserved.

 The third type of granularity **PMEM2_GRANULARITY_BYTE** applies to platforms